 Chances are, you’ve never heard of Aligot, pronounced [Ah-Lee-Go], but if you like mash potatoes and cheese, you’ll love it.
 This French dish, traditionally from the Aubrac and Aveyron region in Southern France, is available in markets all year round, mainly in the southwestern parts of France.

 I first discovered it at the Montpellier Christmas market and fell in love with it instantly.
 This highly addictive stringy dish is half mashed potatoes, half Tomme fraîche cheese with Crème fraîche and garlic.
-It’s all mixed together and churned in huge vats with a wooden paddle and usually topped with a sausage.
+It’s all mixed together and churned in huge vats with a wooden paddle and usually topped with sausage.
 Sometimes you can find Truffle Aligot, which is heavenly.
 Home cooks can easily cook this at home even if you don’t have Tomme Fraîche by substituting with another meltable cheese.

 If you’re lucky enough to come across a stand selling Belgian fries, it’s worth a try.
-They are thicker than regular fries and crispier because they are deep-fried twice.
-French fry stands usually have multiple types of sauces too: mayonnaise (classic most popular sauce for fries), Algerian sauce, white sauce, samurai sauce, curry sauce and of course, Ketchup.
+They are thicker than regular fries and crispier because they are often deep-fried twice.
+French fry stands usually have multiple types of sauces too: mayonnaise (the classic, most popular sauce for fries in France), Algerian sauce, white sauce, samurai sauce, curry sauce and, of course, Ketchup.

 Here is a short video clip (in French) talking about its popularity at the Strasbourg Christmas market.
-If the video does not play, you can view it here.

 And finally, roasted chestnuts.
-This traditional festive snack is widely available during the end of the year holiday season at French Christmas markets and street corners.
+This traditional festive snack is widely available during the end-of-the-year holiday season at French Christmas markets and street corners.
 These sweet and earthy treats are easy to find.
 Just follow the unique smell of chestnuts roasting on an open fire.
 Or keep an eye out for vendors selling their roasted chestnuts in little locomotive trains.
 I have no idea why the train motif is so popular amongst chestnut vendors.